Your almost-2-year-old one is certainly growing up. And probably acting like it too!

 Do you like being a parent?
 It’s a tough question isn’t it?
 Of course, you love your children but sometimes it is hard to ‘like’ parenting.
 It is a tough gig.
 It is never-ending, full on and yet, somehow also, super-boring and monotonous.
 Rest assured that if you find yourself not loving being a parent then you are not alone.
 And it doesn’t mean you don’t love you children or are a bad parent.

 Plus there are ways you learn to enjoy parenting a little more.
-There are some great ideas in this article – what happens when you don’t like being a parent – that will help put things in perspective and give you some practical ideas as well.
-We also love these 7 ways to break the monotony when you’re home with the kids.
+We love these 7 ways to break the monotony when you’re home with the kids.

 3 things to do when you’ve got a 21-24 month old